BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

     v & = \chi \nabla af & \quad \textrm{if} \quad |\nabla af|<G_M \\
     \; & = \chi \frac{\nabla af}{|\nabla af|}G_M & \quad \textrm{if} \quad |\nabla af| \ge G_M

-Notice that the velocity cannot be higher in norm than :math:`G_M`.
-Once a tip cell moved, the capilllaries phase field :math:`c` is updated, adding a circle in the position of the tip cell with a constant value:
+Notice that the velocity cannot be higher in norm than :math:`\chi G_M`.
+Once a tip cell moved, the capillaries phase field :math:`c` is updated, adding a circle in the position of the tip cell with a constant value:

 .. math::